Bears-R-Us/arkouda/pydoc/developer/BENCHMARK.md

 > **Default:** "COMMIT-ID_DATE_TIME_IS-DIRTY" example: 0d4865d7c9453adc6af6409568da326845c358b9_20230406_165330.json
 >
 > Name to save the output JSON as.
 Will be saved as "counter_NAME.json"

+`-c`
+> Specify configuration file to be used by PyTest
+>
+> `benchmark.ini` is our benchmarking configuration file

+`-k`
+> Run tests which contain names that match the given string expression (case-insensitive), and can include
+> Python operators that use filenames, class names and function names as variables.

 `--size`
 > **Default:** 10**8